An entropy-optimal path to humble AI: Results

-The evaluation grid for the decision function extends beyond the hypercube containing the original data, and no information on how to classify points in this region is contained in the training dataset.
-Although neither model has seen data in this region, both can still provide predictions for test points outside the "known" region.
-However, EON offers an additional advantage, thanks to $\gamma_{(0)}$: it provides a reliability score indicating how far each point on the evaluated grid is from the training data, measured in the dimensions that were found to be relevant for this problem (see Fig.~\ref{fig:synthetic}C).
+Note that the evaluation grid for the decision function extends beyond the hypercube containing the original data, and no information on how to classify points in this region is contained in the training dataset.
+A typical ML model, despite having never observed data in this region during training, still provides predictions for test points outside the "known" region.
+However, EON offers an additional advantage, thanks to $\gamma_{(0)}$: it provides a reliability score indicating how far each point on the evaluated grid is from the training data, measured in the dimensions that were found to be relevant for this problem (see Figure~\ref{fig:synthetic_a}C).
 This quantity provides the model's confidence in its classification of the provided and yet unlabeled input, reflecting whether similar data points were encountered during training or not.

+Another advantage of using EON is its robustness with respect to both training set size and dimensionality of the features, as illustrated in Figure~\ref{fig:synthetic_a}D and Figure~\ref{fig:synthetic_a}E. Across all conditions, EON exhibits a remarkably higher tolerance to data scarcity, and is able to operate in the small data regime, with only few high-dimensional data point.
+Simultaneously, the number of parameters required remains very low and close to the Kolmogorov Complexity (KC) of the underlying problem whereas competing models typically require order of magnitude more parameters, similar to the amount of data used for training (Data Complexity, DC).

+A more extreme condition of data scarcity is shown in Figure~\ref{fig:synthetic_a} panels F through H. In this comparison, we additionally included TabPFN, a recently introduced transformer-based foundational model for tabular analyis of small data problems \cite{hollmann2025accurate}.
+This model was not included in the previous grid-search due to its significantly higher computational cost.
+In this comparison, we focus on varying only the training data size, down to only 30 samples being available for training the model.
+The results indicate how, even under those extreme conditions, the obtained EON models are consistently performant (Figure~\ref{fig:synthetic_a}F), fast (Figure~\ref{fig:synthetic_a}G) and close to the Kolmogorov Complexity of the problem (Figure~\ref{fig:synthetic_a}H).

+Moreover, the performance of EON for classification is also remarkably resilient to class imbalance, which is a common occurrence in real-world datasets.
+In this benchmark, we systematically varied the ratio between the two classes, to capture the capability of the used models to perform under these conditions.
+Figure~\ref{fig:synthetic_b}D shows how EON is able to achieve near perfect performance even in the case where only 3\% of data points used for training belong to the minority class, whereas the competing methods exhibit performance degradation in highly imbalanced settings.